matterstech/docker-dev-skeleton/README.md

 # Docker skeletons for developments

-This repository gather Docker and docker-compose skeletons for **development environments**.
+This repository gathers Docker and docker-compose skeletons for **development environments**.

 * `app/` directory contains a sample "Hello World" php application.
 * For now, we have only one `docker-compose.yml` for `php-fpm` and `nginx` images.